All posts by CPTFadmin

 Everything You Need To Know About The New Weight Loss Drugs

-You have probably heard about several very popular new weight loss drugs, such as Wegovy, Ozempic, Mounjaro, and Zepbound.
-Although Ozempic and Mounjaro are specifically approved by FDA for treating diabetes and not for weight loss, all four are being used by people who want to lose weight.
-Before you decide whether to take these drugs, here are some things you should know.
+Weight loss drugs are advertised everywhere and often in the news, especially the newer drugs such as Wegovy, Ozempic, Mounjaro, and Zepbound.
+All of these drugs are more effective than older weight loss drugs that the Food and Drug Administration (FDA) previously approved (such as Saxenda, Qsymia, Contrave, Xenical, Alli, and Phentermine).
+Although Ozempic and Mounjaro are approved for diabetes and not weight loss, all these drugs are being used to lose weight.
+Before you decide whether to take any of them, here are some things you should know.

 What are these drugs and how do they work?